 See the Tcl Commands and Supported Families table for the list of families that support this command.

-Saves the project in your current working directory:
+Saves the project in your current working directory: save_project new_project open_project Project Manager Tcl Command Reference select_profile select_profile -name profilename

-save_project

-new_project open_project

-select_profile

 Tcl command; selects a profile to use in your project.